Napier Park

-Napier Park is a suburb of Luton, in the south of the town, in the Luton district, in the ceremonial county of Bedfordshire, England.
+Napier Park is a suburb of Luton, in the south of the town, in Bedfordshire, England.
 It is roughly bounded by Harrowden Road to the north, the Midland Main Line to the south, Luton Airport to the east, and Devon Road to the West.

 Napier Park is currently under construction (as of 2018), and is one of the newest suburbs of the town.

 History

 Napier Park was built on the former site of the Vauxhall Motors Car Factory.
 The factory first operated on the site in 1905 after Vauxhall moved its operations from Vauxhall in London.
 Vauxhall Motors was a major employer in Luton for a hundred years, with a commercial vehicle plant also operating in the Dunstable area, an aftersales warehouse in Tophill, and the Vauxhall headquarters in Park Town.
-Production ceased on the car factory site in 2002, and the large area of the town was cleared and laid empty for over ten years.
+Production ceased on the car factory site in 2002, and the large area of the town was cleared and lay empty for over ten years.

 In 2014 planning permission to redevelop the site was granted, and construction started in the late 2010s.
 The new area was named Napier Park, after the Napier family, who lived in nearby Luton Hoo in the 17th and 18th century.